 • accepted prior to its expiration; or

 The seller’s acceptance of your offer forms a binding agreement.
-However, the agreement is typically not yet enforceable by actual performance — a closing — due to conditions stated in the agreement.
+However, the agreement is typically not yet enforceable by the actual performance — a closing — due to conditions stated in the agreement.

 In contrast, a seller rejects your offer by: